kubescape/kubescape/examples/exceptions/README.md

 ]
 ```

-But if you wish to exclude all namespaces **OR** any resource with the label "environment": "dev", the resource list should look as following:
+But if you wish to exclude all namespaces **OR** any resource with the label `"environment": "dev"`, the resource list should look as following:
 ```
 "resources": [
     {